scottjr632/react-provider-wrapper/README.md

 ## Getting started

-Import WrapProviders and each provider into the component that you want to the parent component of the children that you want to consume the provider
+Import WrapProviders and each of the providers into the component that you want to be the parent component of the children that you want to consume from the provider.

 ```ts
 import WrapProviders from 'react-provider-wrapper'